idmillington/undum/docs/src/API.md

 the document.
 The `writeBefore` method inserts content at the start of the document, or before a selector.

+The story will scroll to the start of the insertion point.
+If you do not wish to animate this scrolling, but just jump right there, you can switch off jQuery's animation system by adding `jQuery.fx.off=true` to your initialization code.
+This is particularly useful when debugging.

 #### `writeBefore(content, elementSelector)`

 Writes content into the story.
 This method is identical to `write`,